-Diggeress was awarded a C.N.Z.M.
-(Companion of the New Zealand Order of Merit) in the 2000 New Year honours and the Nga Tohu a Ta Kingi Ihaka/Sir Kingi Ihaka Award from Te Waka Toi for her contribution to Māori Art in 2001.
-In 2003, she received an Arts Foundation of New Zealand Icon Award.
-She also received Te Waka Toi Māori Art Board of Creative New Zealand premiere Award, Te Tohu Tiketike o Te Waka Toi for a Lifetime Commitment to Māori Weaving in 2006 and received an honorary doctorate from the University of Waikato for her dedication to keeping alive the traditions of fine weaving in 2007.
+Her work has been included in exhibitions all over Aotearoa, and she was awarded a Companion of the New Zealand Order of Merit in the 2000 New Year honours, followed by the Nga Tohu a Ta Kingi Ihaka/Sir Kingi Ihaka Award from Te Waka Toi for her contribution to Māori Art in 2001.
+She also received Te Waka Toi Māori Art Board of Creative New Zealand premiere Award, Te Tohu Tiketike o Te Waka Toi for a Lifetime Commitment to Māori Weaving in 2006, and in 2007 she received an honorary doctorate from the University of Waikato for her dedication to keeping alive the traditions of fine weaving.

 Diggeress Rangituatahi Te Kanawa died on 30 July 2009